Our responsibilities to you

 - It is important that you understand the information given to you.
 Please ask us questions if you are unsure of anything.

 - If you have a Carer or care for a relative or friend then your GP should be aware of the arrangement so that they can act accordingly.
 Please ask for a 'Carers GP Notification Form' so that all details can be recorded appropriately.

 - Remember, you are responsible for your own health and the health of your children.
 We will give you our professional help and advice.
 Please act upon it.

 - Please ask if you wish to see your doctor.

-- Please make repeat prescription requests in good time - at least 2 full working days before they are required.
+- Please make repeat prescription requests in good time - at least 5 working days before they are required.